john-/ham2mon/README.md

 See [json-server example](doc/json-server_example.md) for one way this can be used.

+For detail on what is logged including format see the source code for the [channel logger](./apps/channel_loggers.py).

 ## Auto Priority
 With the `-P` option, channels that meet specific conditions will automatically be added to the priority list.
 Currently, only one algorithm is supported: Voice priority.
 With this, those channels that have more voice transmissions than data/skip transmissions will be added to the priority list.

+If the number of voice transmissions is less than the number of data/skip transmissions, then the priority flag be reoved for that frequency.
+This will override and priorities assigned in the [priority file](#priority-handling).

 Auto priority currently requires audio classification so `--voice` will automatically be enabled if this option is selected.